Beech red spider mite

 What is beech red spider mite?

 Spider mites are members of the Acari (mite) family Teranychidae.
-They generally live on the undersides of plants, where they spin webs and cause damage by puncturing plant cells to feed.
+They generally live on the undersides of leaves, where they spin webs and cause damage by puncturing plant cells to feed.
 Some spider mites feed on a broad range of plants others have a limited host range.

 Beech red spider mite (Eotetranychus fagi) is specific to beech (Fagus sylvatica) and was first discovered in Britain in 2004.
 Adult mites are less than 1mm in length and are normally a pale greenish yellow rather than red as the name suggests.